serolrom/Sergio/README.md

 ### Contact me

 In addition to the above social media channels, you can reach me by e-mail.
-Just use my nickname without blanks and send it to gmail.
-Same goes for my personal mail account.
-I promise I'll do my best to separate you from the spam and answer!
+Just put my first and last name together and send it to Gmail.
+Same with my nickname.
+Drop me a line any time!

 ### What's next